 - Bricks do not effloresce salts and minerals.

 The uses for sand lime bricks include:

 Concrete bricks are made from solid concrete and are growing in popularity among homeowners.
 Concrete bricks are usually placed in facades, fences, and provide an excellent aesthetic presence.
 These bricks can be manufactured to provide different colors if pigments are added during production.
 Concrete bricks should not be used in below-ground applications.

 - Internal (hidden) brickwork

 Fly Ash Clay Bricks

 There are many advantages when bricks are used as part of the construction.
-The following list presents some of the most common advantages when using bricks instead of other construction materials.

 - Aesthetic: Bricks offer natural and a variety of colors, including various textures.

 - Strength: Bricks offer excellent high compressive strength.